 Overrun By The Search For Gold

 Once gold was discovered in California, Sutter’s Fort became overrun with the mass expansion of pioneers hoping to find their fortunes.
 By the 1860s, the fort was nearly gone, with only a few buildings remaining.
 What had once been a thriving trade center, agricultural farm, casino, hospital, and housing area had deteriorated to a pig pen and stable.

 Some efforts to preserve the site began in the 1880s.
 Today the fort is a state park in the center of Sacramento.

 History Is Waiting For You

-Visit us at the California Trail Interpretive Center in Elko Nevada to learn more about Sutter’s Fort today.
-Our interactive exhibits, activity days, and knowledgeable staff teach about the travelers who helped make this historic location famous.
-Come experience pioneer life and learn about indigenous tribes.
+Visit us at the California Trail Interpretive Center in Elko Nevada to learn more about the westward expansion.
+Hear stories from the pioneers that relied on Sutter’s Fort.
+Our interactive exhibits, activity days, and knowledgeable staff bring history to life.
+Come experience pioneer life and learn about indigenous tribes today.
 History is waiting for you.